 A primary goal of the Honor & Integrity System is to promote academic integrity through education.
 In previous years this has been the responsibility of the Associate Director.
 As reported in my last annual report, Dr. Camilla Roberts was hired as the Assistant Director in the summer of 2008.
-After an initial evaluation period, I recommended to Provost Nellis that Dr. Roberts be promoted and given the title of Associate Director at the end of her first year.
-Dr. Nellis approved this recommendation based upon a solid performance of duties by Dr. Roberts.
+After an initial evaluation period, I recommended to Provost Nellis that she be promoted to the title of Associate Director at the end of her first year.
+Dr. Nellis approved this promotion based upon a solid performance of duties by Dr. Roberts.
 Please find below a record of her activities related to the educational initiatives of the Honor & Integrity System.